BrentGrammer/PROGNOTES/Calculus/TrigonometryFunctions.md

 ### Main goal of Trigonometry

 - The main part of Trigonometry is characterizing the Angle of the Adjacent and the Hypotenuse (see [video](https://www.udemy.com/course/pycalc1_x/learn/lecture/33947210#notes) at timestamp 1:46)
-- `Theta` - the angle of the Hypotenuse and the Adjacent of a Right Triangle
+- `Theta` - the angle of the Hypotenuse and the Adjacent of a Right Triangle (or one of the non-right angles on the triangle)

 ## Labels of the Right Triangle: